-7. In some cases, a student who feels that they are being harassed by another student may feel able to approach the person in question to explain what conduct they find upsetting, offensive or unacceptable, and to ask that person to refrain from that behaviour.
+- 7. In some cases, a student who feels that they are being harassed by another student may feel able to approach the person in question to explain what conduct they find upsetting, offensive or unacceptable, and to ask that person to refrain from that behaviour.
 At no time should a student feel obliged to approach an alleged harasser, and the College does not wish to suggest that a student who feels that they have been harassed is responsible for rectifying the situation.
-It may often be appropriate to proceed directly to stages 2 and 3 of the procedure.

-8. Before taking informal action, the student could discuss the situation with a College Harassment Advisor.
-If the student does not feel comfortable contacting a College Harassment Advisor, they can contact the Harassment Line for details of another advisor (Tel.
+It may often be appropriate to proceed directly to stages 2 and 3 of the procedure. - 8.
+Before taking informal action, the student may discuss the situation with the Senior Tutor or the Dean for Equality & Diversity.
+If the student does not feel comfortable contacting a member of staff in College, they can contact the University Harassment Line for details of an advisor (Tel.
 01865 270760 or e-mail harassment.line@admin.ox.ac.uk).
 Harassment Advisors will not approach the alleged harasser on behalf of an individual.
-Details of the role of the harassment advisor can be found at www.admin.ox.ac.uk/media/global/wwwadminoxacuk/localsites/equalityanddiversity/documents/harassment/role.pdf.

-9. Other sources of advice when considering informal resolution include the Senior Tutor, College Junior Dean, and Oxford SU Student Advice Service (Tel.
-01865 288452 or email advice@oxfordsu.ox.ac.uk).

-10. These sources of support and advice are also available to students who have been accused of harassment.
+Details of the role of the harassment advisor can be found at https://edu.admin.ox.ac.uk/support 9.
+Other sources of advice when considering informal resolution include the College Junior Deans (junior.dean@linacre.ox.ac.uk), and Oxford SU Student Advice Service (Tel.
+01865 288452 or email advice@oxfordsu.ox.ac.uk). - 10.
+These sources of support and advice are also available to students who have been accused of harassment.